ZhimingZo/HGCN/README.md

 ## Introduction

-We propose High-order Graph Convolutional Networks (HGCN), a novel graph convolutional network architecture that operates on regression tasks with graph-structured data.
-The code of training and evaluating our approach for 3D human pose estimation on the [Human3.6M Dataset](http://vision.imar.ro/human3.6m/) is provided in this repository.
+The proposed High-order Graph Convolutional Network (HGCN) is a novel graph convolutional network architecture that operates on regression tasks with graph-structured data.
+We evaluate our model for 3D human pose estimation on the [Human3.6M Dataset](http://vision.imar.ro/human3.6m/).

-In this repository, 3D human poses are predicted according to **Configuration #1** in [our paper](https://arxiv.org/pdf/1904.03345.pdf): we only leverage 2D joints of the human pose as inputs.
+In this repository, only 2D joints of the human pose is exploited as inputs.
 We utilize the method described in Pavllo et al. [2] to normalize 2D and 3D poses in the dataset, which is different from the original implementation in our paper.
 To be specific, 2D poses are scaled according to the image resolution and normalized to [-1, 1]; 3D poses are aligned with respect to the root joint .
 Please refer to the corresponding part in Pavllo et al. [2] for more details.
 We predict 16 joints (as the skeleton in Martinez et al. [1] without the 'Neck/Nose' joint).
 We also provide the results of Martinez et al. [1] in the same setting for comparison.

 ### Results on Human3.6M